Contact National Injury Help’s experienced Spokane Valley dog bite lawyer today to understand your rights and seek the compensation you deserve!

 Economic and Non-Economic Damages

-• Non-economic compensation: Pain and suffering, permanent scarring, disfigurement, reduced quality of life
+- Non-economic compensation: Pain and suffering, permanent scarring, disfigurement, reduced quality of life

 Non-economic damages address the emotional and psychological toll of dog bites.
 Victims may experience trauma, anxiety, or long-term pain impacting daily activities.
 Children bitten near schools or playgrounds may develop lasting fears.
-Compensation for these losses intends to help restore quality of life, even when damage isn’t easily measured in dollars.
+Compensation for these losses is intended to help restore quality of life, even when damage isn’t easily measured in dollars.

 Additional Legal Remedies